 Close your eyes and picture your dream kitchen.
-Whether you imagine bespoke made-to-measure kitchen cabinets fitted with glossy white kitchen cupboard doors or a large kitchen flooded with natural light that bounces off a stunning marble kitchen worktop and champagne shaker style cupboards, the chances are creating the kitchen of your dreams will not be cheap.
+Whether you imagine bespoke made-to-measure kitchen units fitted with glossy white kitchen cupboard doors or a large kitchen flooded with natural light that bounces off a stunning marble kitchen worktop and champagne shaker style cupboards, the chances are creating the kitchen of your dreams will not be cheap.
 A 2016 study by Houzz had shown that 10% of the UK spend over £50,000 on renovating their kitchen, and 22% spend between £25,000 – £50,000 to get the kitchen of their dreams.

 Not everyone is in a financial situation where they can afford to spend large amounts of money in order to get the kitchen they’ve always dreamed of.
 However, a well-layered lighting plan will give your kitchen a new lease of life – if you choose to replace your old kitchen cupboard doors with new ones (it’s an inexpensive way to give your kitchen a breath of fresh air) alongside this, your kitchen will look brand new!
 Lighting is also a great way to give your kitchen a warm, welcoming and homely atmosphere.
 Here are a few ways to create amazing kitchen lighting on a budget!